 When calculating how much dough you’ll need for a trip, the next thing to keep in mind is the destination.
 Different places call out to us for different reasons, and no two people’s minds and desires are exactly the same.

 If you’re willing to travel to cheaper countries, you’ll be able to stretch a budget way out.

 This is the most obvious way to save money on the road.
 The money you spend traveling for a week in Western Europe could perhaps get you two months in Southeast Asia or India.
 It all depends on where you want to go, but it’s good to keep in mind that you can get much more bang for your buck in budget-friendly countries.[/section]

 2).
 Cook, Don’t Eat Out

-When saving for my first big four-month trip around Europe, I began with a few basic ways of saving money by focusing on my eating habits.
+When saving for my first big four-month trip around Europe (before the Schengen area was in place), I began with a few basic ways of saving money by focusing on my eating habits.
 To begin with, I stopped eating out and began cooking all of my food in bulk.
 I would cook enough for four days in one go, then all I would have to do is pack it up and reheat it at work or school.